michaelbai30/programming_challenges/README.md

 ## Programming Challenges
-This is the [CSE-30872-FA22] programming challenges / interview questions repository for:
+Below is a repository of programming challenges / interview questions repository for:

 - **Michael Bai**